 It’s like avoiding an upset partner all day, only to have them demand attention right when you’re trying to rest.

-The key to peaceful sleep lies in addressing your anxiety during the day instead of suppressing it until bedtime.
-Here are effective strategies to calm your mind and body:
+The key to peaceful sleep lies in making space for your anxiety during the day instead of suppressing it until bedtime.
+Here are some effective ways to do just that, and calm your body and mind

 1. Create Daytime Stillness with the R.A.I.N Technique